Matlosh/Scripts-Caller/README.md

 ![App's menu screenshot](assets/images/menu.png)

-To change app's content simply click any of the menu options.
+To change app's content simply click on any of the menu's options.

 ### Brief description of the available options

-**Execute command** - allows to execute one or more commands one after another or all at the same time.
+**Execute command** - allows to execute one or more scripts or commands one after another or all at the same time.

 GUI contains:
-- "Execute all at once" button - changes whether all given scripts or commands should be executed all at once (if not checked then all scripts/commands will be executed one after another)
+- "Execute all at once" button - changes whether all given scripts or commands should be executed all at once (if not checked then all scripts and commands will be executed one after another)
 - "Execute" button - simply starts execution process
-- "+" button - adds new line to execute another script or command
+- "+" button - adds a new line to execute another script or command
 - "Command to execute" input - in that input script or command that has to be executed should be written
 - "Execution path" input - that input should contain - for example - path of the script that has to be executed (if command or script doesn't need a path - it is some sort of system command or similar - this input doesn't need to be changed and can be left as it is at the start)

 ![Execute command's content screenshot](assets/images/execute_command_content.png)

-**Schedule command** - allows to schedule one or more commands to execute at the set time.
+**Schedule command** - allows to schedule one or more scripts or commands to execute at the set time.

 GUI contains:
 - "Add to schedule" button - adds the given script(s) or command(s) with their settings to the schedule list
-- "+" button - adds new line to enter new script or command and set their schedule settings
+- "+" button - adds a new line to enter new script or command and set their schedule settings that will be added to the schedule list
 - "Date and time" input - that input sets planned script's or command's execution time
 - "Command to execute" input - (same as in the "Execute command" option)
 - "Execution path" input - (same as in the "Execute command" option)

 ![Schedule command's content screenshot](assets/images/schedule_command_content.png)

-**Scheduled commands list** - shows all scheduled commands, path and their planned execution time.
+**Scheduled commands list** - shows all scheduled commands, their path and planned execution time.

 GUI contains:
 - Each scheduled command's entry - consisted of (starting from the left):
-  - red or green color - red means that scheduled script should have already fired and green that script will run
+  - red or green color - red means that the scheduled script should have already fired and green that the script will run
-  - "Command to execute" - command that will be or was executed
+  - "Command to execute" - script or command that will be or was executed
   - "Execution path" - path where script or command will be or was executed
   - "Execution date and time" - date and time when script or command will be or was executed